-Decision Center for a Desert City, Arizona Project WET, Water Resources Research Center and Maricopa County Cooperative Extension from the University of Arizona host water educators each summer.
+Decision Center for a Desert City, Arizona Project WET, Water Resources Research Center and Maricopa County Cooperative Extension from the University of Arizona host a workshop for water educators each summer.

 Workshop Materials